VWO Insights

 What is the best color palette to use for a heat map?

 Choosing the right heatmap color palette depends upon your requirements.
-The three popular type of heatmap color palettes are Qualitative palettes, Sequential palettes and Diverging palettes.
+The three popular types of heatmap color palettes are Qualitative palettes, Sequential palettes, and Diverging palettes.

 Read this full post to know more.